github/codeql/docs/language/writing-codeql-queries/ql-tutorials/introduction-to-ql.rst

 Running a query
 ---------------

-You can try out the following examples and exercises using :doc:`CodeQL for VS Code <codeql-for-visual-studio-code:index>`, or you can run them in the `query console on LGTM.com <https://lgtm.com/query>`__.
+You can try out the following examples and exercises using :ref:`CodeQL for VS Code <codeql-for-visual-studio-code>`, or you can run them in the `query console on LGTM.com <https://lgtm.com/query>`__.
 Before you can run a query on LGTM.com, you need to select a language and project to query (for these logic examples, any language and project will do).

 Once you have selected a language, the query console is populated with the query: